chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 1. In the left hand menu click on `Administration` and then `Settings`
 1. Click on the `Email (SMTP)` tab in the `Settings` screen
 1. Add the SMTP settings for your environment
+1. Click “Save All” to save changes
 1. Click the `Send Test Email` button and ensure that an email is received correctly

-You should recieved a notification similar to this:
+You should received a notification similar to this:

 ![Test email sent successfully](images/features/ccm/test_email_sent_correctly.png)